PhamXuanKhoa/VGU_OpticalCharacterRecognition/README.md

 ### **Step 1: Pull the Docker Image**

-Open your terminal or command prompt and execute the following command to pull the latest Docker image:
+Open your terminal or command prompt and execute the following command to pull the latest Docker image (make sure you have Docker running in the background):

 ```bash
 docker pull ghcr.io/phamxuankhoa/vgu_opticalcharacterrecognition:latest